Vermont All Natural Beef

 Benefits to You:

 - Beef raised primarily on pasture will have four to five times more CLA (Conjugated Linoleic Acid) than beef raised primarily on grain.
 CLA is proving to be one of the best natural defenses in preventing cancer.
-Research is showing that ClA is effective as an anti-carcinogen at much lower rates than originally proposed.
+Research is showing that CLA is effective as an anti-carcinogen at much higher rates than originally proposed.

 - Pasture raised beef has two to four times more Omega-3 fatty acid than feedlot raised beef.
 Omega-3 is one of the good fatty acids and plays a role in the prevention of heart disease, cancer and arthritis.
 Omega-3 fats must come from your diet, as your body cannot make them.
 Green grass is naturally high in Omega-3 and when cattle are put on a ration high in grain concentrates they lose their source of Omega-3 fatty acid.